 Capital stock represents the amount received on the issue of shares.
 Warrants represent the allocation of the amount received for units issued as well as the charge recorded for the broker options relating to financing.

-Contributed surplus includes charges related to stock options until they are exercised and the warrants that are expired and not exercised.
-Deficit includes all current and prior period retained profits or losses and share issue expenses.
+The stock option reserve account includes charges related to stock options until they are exercised.
+Contributed surplus includes amounts of options and warrants that expired and not exercised.
+Deficit includes all current and prior period retained profits or losses.

 The Corporation applied the residual value approach to allocate the proceeds received from the unit offering to their respective components.
 The fair value of the common shares was determined by using the trading price of the Corporation's shares at the date of issuance.
 The excess of the unit price over the fair value of the common shares was used to determine the residual value.
-The residual value is allocated to warrants
+The residual value is allocated to warrants.

-Share and warrant issue expenses are accounted for in the year in which they are incurred and are recorded as a deduction to equity in the deficit in the year in which the shares are issued.
+Share and warrant issue expenses are accounted for in the year in which they are incurred and are netted against the share capital accounts for which they were incurred.